EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe-archive.md

     images serve as the core image data for the production of processed images.

-  - Extension: 'tif'
+  - Extension: `tif`

-This filename indicates the file an image of Greek NF MG 99 folio 6 recto and was taken as a part of shot sequence '20-9'.
-It was illumintated by both main panel 365 nm ultraviolet LED lights and was assigned serial number 7.
+This filename indicates the file an image of Greek NF MG 99 folio 6 recto and was taken as a part of shot sequence `20-9`.
+It was illuminated by both main panel 365 nm ultraviolet LED lights and was assigned serial number 7.
 It was flattened upon conversion to TIFF format.
 Additional information about the image collection parameters is contained in the metadata.